 Spinal stenosis prevention is about practicing lifestyle habits to improve and maintain spinal health.
-For those with stenosis, regular exercise combined with proper body mechanics will help reduce the risk of the spinal stenosis becoming worse.
+For those with stenosis, regular exercise combined with proper body mechanics will help reduce the risk of worsening spinal stenosis.

-Exercise, done properly, strengthens and protects the spine from the everyday wear and tear and helps maintain body weight.
+Doing exercise properly strengthens and protects the spine from everyday wear and tear and helps maintain body weight.
 Being at the proper weight puts less pressure on the spine.
 Gradually build up the workout sessions until comfortable.

-Proper posture along with proper body mechanics are some of the best ways to prevent stenosis from developing/progressing and ensures the health of the spine.
+Proper posture and proper body mechanics are some of the best ways to prevent stenosis from developing/progressing and ensure the spine’s health.
 They should be practiced all the time:

 Proper mechanics and posture keep the spine operating at the top level even when doing regular/normal activities.
-Even though aging is the primary cause of spinal stenosis, does not mean to not be proactive about spinal and general health.
+Even though aging is the primary cause of spinal stenosis, it does not mean not being proactive about spinal and general health.
 Exercise and proper mechanics give the back and neck a strong defense system against cervical or lumbar stenosis that will serve for years.